 Using technology to create positive learning environments

-Pauline Okach is a teacher at Nyasare Primary School in Migori County, Kenya.
+Pauline Okach is a teacher at a primary school in Kenya.
 She is one of 75 teachers who have been taking part in a training programme for the Orbit Reader 20.

 The Orbit Reader is an assistive technology device that helps people with visual impairments read and take notes in braille.
 The programme is part of our innovation initiative.
 The initiative aims to expand the use of innovative low-cost assistive technology for learners with disabilities.
 Particularly learners living in rural and under-resourced areas.

 The portable devices are lightweight and operate in two main modes.
 The stand-alone mode has the capabilities of reading and writing as well as file management for books that are already been translated into electronic braille.